 In some cases, people quitting opioids suffer from a long-term condition called post-acute withdrawal syndrome (PAWS), and may have one or more of the symptoms of opiate withdrawal last as long as ten months.
-It’s recommended that someone trying to quit opioids do so under supervised drug addiction treatment and hands-on counseling — we provide various recovery services and programming options at our opioid rehab center in Mississippi.
+It’s recommended that someone trying to quit opioids do so under supervised drug addiction treatment and hands-on counseling — we provide various recovery services and programming options for women and men at our opioid rehab centers in Mississippi.

 Suffering from Opioid Addiction?
 You’re Not Alone

 Reach Out to Us Today – We Can Help

 No one should have to go through drug detox alone — and when it comes to getting clean from prescription and non-prescription opioids, isolated detox can be life-threatening.
 At Extra Mile Recovery, we speak with each client to learn about their substance abuse, personal circumstances, and how their addiction is affecting their life.
 From there, we craft a custom treatment plan that uses a variety of evidence-based and holistic therapies, and other supportive recovery services.